grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ### Install packages {#install-packages}

-If you're interested in what the following does, we recommend going through the explanations for [rddj-template](https://github.com/grssnbchr/rddj-template#more-about-checkpoint).
+If you’re interested in what the following does, we recommend going through the explanations for [rddj-template](https://github.com/grssnbchr/rddj-template#more-about-checkpoint).